muledagnaw/HE-Employee-Attrition-Analysis-/README.md

 * Analyse employee attrition across **demographic** and **job-related** dimensions
 * Identify **high-risk groups** and roles with elevated turnover
 * Understand how **age, salary, education, and tenure** influence attrition
-* Deliver **actionable insights** to support HR decision-making and improve retention

 ---
 ## This is the Power BI dashboard that shows HR Employee Attrition Analysis